MicheleCynowicz/memory-card-game/step-2/README.md

 }
 ```

 Preview your game - you should see your game board with 16 cards, and 8 matching image pairs.
+Onward to [Step 3](/step-3)!